 Did you just buy an Instant Pot?
 See the video from when I unboxed mine and learned how to use it to get a helpful walk-through.

-Today I’m sharing this crazy good pot roast recipe with you that I came up with the other day, after raiding the pantry.
+Today I’m sharing this crazy good pot roast recipe with you that I came up with the other day for an easy dinner recipe.

 Pot Roast Ingredients